vstinner/misc/cpython/pep-c-api.rst

 Migration plan for incompatible changes
 =======================================

-There should be a **sensible migration path for large C extensions** (e.g.  numpy) when incompatible changes are introduced.
-Whenever possible, it should be possible to write a **single code base compatible with old and new Python versions**.
+There should be a **sensible migration path** for large C extensions (e.g.  numpy) when incompatible changes are introduced.
+Whenever possible, it should be possible to write a **single code base** compatible with old and new Python versions.

 A **compatibility layer** can be maintained externally.
 Cython and numpy have their own internal compatibility layer.